liamdang0602/Marathon/README.md

 # 9.Contact

-For inquiries or collaboration, reach out to Duc Tung Dang (Liam) at [insert email or contact method].
+For inquiries or collaboration, reach out to Duc Tung Dang (Liam) at

+Gmail: tungdang0602.work@gmail.com

+Linkedin: in/ductungliam